Lagardère Sports and EFDN start exclusive partnership

 The network aims to promote the power of football as a tool for social development and support the efforts of the network members in their initiatives to use football to reach out to various target groups in their communities.
-The network currently consists of 61 clubs from 26 European countries, which benefit from EFDN’s official strategic partnerships with Football Against Racism Europe (FARE), Centre for Access in Football Europe (CAFE), the Social Football Club Alliance, European Healthy Stadia Network, UEFA Foundation for Children and now also Lagardère Sports.
+The network currently consists of 61 clubs from 26 European countries, which benefit from EFDN’s official strategic partnerships with the Fare network, Centre for Access in Football Europe (CAFE), the Social Football Club Alliance, European Healthy Stadia Network, UEFA Foundation for Children and now also Lagardère Sports.

 Impact on the society through football

 Sport, and in particular, football is increasingly becoming recognised as a valid tool for community development and for addressing social issues.
 Football for development programmes are providing people from different backgrounds with the skills and resources to actively make a difference in their own lives, and the lives of those in their community.
 By addressing the most pressing issues in each community, the programmes are contributing to positive social change on a European scale.

 Lagardère Sports has more than 1,600 employees worldwide and 50 years of experience in sport.
 They are a leading sport and entertainment agency, with a global network of local experts dedicated to deliver innovative solutions.
 With their expertise, they want to evolve together with EFDN to increase the impact football has on the society.